Travel Journaling: Haiku on the Northern California Coast

 Travel Haiku: Cambria California

-My husband and I recently took a drive to Cambria on the northern California coast to celebrate my birthday.
+My husband and I recently drove to Cambria on the northern California coast to celebrate my birthday.
 Rather than keep a written journal, I like to poetically record what I see in my travels.
 I’m sharing some of my travel haiku here today.
-Some attempts are better than others but hopefully, you can “see” what I saw through the imagery in these poems.
+Some attempts are better than others, but hopefully, you can “see” what I saw through the imagery in these poems.

 Continue reading